N0Tweb/Site_Links/README.md

 https://watermelondrop.github.io/

-https://dan.is-very.fun/ (onnly works on non web blocked networks.
+https://dan.is-very.fun/ (only works on non web blocked networks.

 https://ello.global.ssl.fastly.net/  (THIS ONE HAS ALL FNAF VERSION!!!)